ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 - `pv` the PV to look at

 The way that the PVs are displayed in the GUI depends on the alarm state of the PV.

+*Note: the following will apply once https://github.com/ISISComputingGroup/IBEX/issues/3562 is merged*

+This ticket introduces the ability to add custom buttons, as well as the original items which display a PV.
+For displays, a new parameter has been added:
+- `width`: the width of the item in pixels when displayed in the GUI

+Buttons have the following parameters:
+- `name`: the name of the item to display as text on the button in the GUI
+- `pv`: the PV that the button writes to
+- `local`: whether the GUI should prepend the local instrument's PV prefix
+- `pvValue`: the value that the button writes to the PV (must be an integer)
+- `textColour`: the colour of the text on the button as a hex colour, for example `#e0e0e0`
+- `buttonColour`: the colour of the button
+- `fontSize`: the font size of the text on the button
+- `width`: the width of the button in pixels
+- `height`: the height of the button in  pixels

 # Configuration